vantage6/vantage6-workshop/episodes/chap6_setup_node.md

 2. Find the path to the configuration file using the `v6 node files` command.
 Open the configuration file with a text editor and check the configuration options.
 Are they correct?
 3. Open your configuration file, do the following:
    - add a new database in the format of `excel`,
-   - enable the encryption,
    - find the missing options in your file by comparing with the option template in the [vantage6 documentation](https://docs.vantage6.ai/en/main/node/configure.html#all-configuration-options).

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Start a node

-Before starting a vantage6 node, you need to make sure the vantage6 server is running and the internet connection is stable.
+Before starting a vantage6 node, you need to make sure the vantage6 server and Docker are running.

 To start a node, you can run the command `v6 node start`: